OpenFodder/openfodder/README.md

 ###### Dos CD Version

-Copy 'CF_ENG.DAT' from the CD to the Data/Dos_CD folder
+Copy 'CF_ENG.DAT' from the CD (or the GOG install destination) to the Data/Dos_CD folder

 ###### Amiga